 I generally don't write about people I know.
 There are little bits and pieces of me in all of my stories... and the characters are all fictitious.
 However, in this book, part of my inspiration for Hannah's adoptive father in the novel, Reverend Parker, is my grandfather.
 Just like the character in the book, my grandfather was always making up silly rhymes which brought joy and laughter to everyone around him.
 He was also a preacher and it was wonderful to grow up near him for a portion of my childhood.

 I did a lot of research to discover some of the phrases people used during this era.
 "Bob's your uncle" is one you'll find in the story.
 It meant that all was well.
 I also researched many of the flowers, hymns, songs, books, fashions, modes of travel, recipes, cooking stoves, and events from the time period to enhance the story.
 The book shines a spotlight on evangelicals William Chapman and D.L.
 Moody.
-Moms, Grandmothers, Aunts... this book is perfect for your teen and pre-teen daughters, nieces, and granddaughters, but any age may enjoy this story and a number of adult readers have told me how encouraged they are by these books.
+Moms, Grandmothers, Aunts... this book is perfect for your teen and pre-teen daughters, nieces, and granddaughters, but any age may enjoy this story.
+A number of adult readers have told me how encouraged they are by these books.

 Book Description (As it appears on Amazon):